|Expected release date is 19th Jun 2015|

 Archive your Commodore floppies (and CMD HD partitions) to your contemporary PC, without the hassles of external parallel ports, IRQ settings, special adapters, bulky cables, or the alphabet soup of disk drive cable adapters.
 ZoomFloppy replaces all X*-1541 cables with a simple USB-based hardware device guaranteed to work with today's machines using today's multitasking operating systems.
 Simply plug into any free USB port, connect your CBM drive via a serial cable, and transfer data to or from your software collection.

-NOTE: ZoomFloppy requires an IEC cable (sold separately) and a USB to mini-USB cable (available at many computer stores).
+NOTE: ZoomFloppy requires an IEC cable (sold separately), an IEEE cable if using the IEEE version and targeting IEEE drives (sold separately), and a USB to mini-USB cable (available at many computer stores).